 Study of the nursing role components inherent in community health.
 Identification of facilitators for and barriers to the implementation of community health in health care settings.
 Clinical practice involves collaboration and implementation of the community health role in selected health care settings.
-(Prerequisite: Successful completion of NURS 5300, NURS 5330 and Physiology requirement.)
+(Prerequisite: Successful completion of NURS 5300, NURS 5330, Physiology requirement, and verification of health assessment.)